Genivia/ugrep/README.md

     ugrep -r -l '' --exclude-from='.gitignore' .

-Where `-l` lists the files specified in `.gitignore` matched by the empty pattern `''`, which is a special pattern that can be used to match any non-empty file (as per POSIX.1 compliance).
+Where `-l` (files with matches) lists the files specified in `.gitignore` matched by the empty pattern `''`, which is typically used to match any non-empty file (as per POSIX.1 compliance).

 Note that the complement of `--exclude` is not `--include`, so we cannot